Anyone 12 and older can now get a COVID-19 booster shot. Here's what to know and where to get one in Austin.

-As the holidays approach, it might be time to schedule a COVID-19 vaccine booster.
-Federal officials have expanded eligibility for the shots, and now anyone 18 or older is able to get one.
+As people return from the holidays, it might be time to schedule a COVID-19 vaccine booster.
+Federal officials have expanded eligibility for the shots, and now anyone 12 or older is able to get one.

 These shots help provide increased protection against severe illness and death from the coronavirus.

 Here’s what to know and where to get the shot:

 Those who got the Pfizer vaccine are eligible to get a booster shot five months after receiving their last dose.
 Those who received Moderna can get a booster shot six months after their last dose.

 People 18 and older don’t have to get the same type of vaccine that you originally received.
 You can mix and match and get any of the three approved vaccines (Pfizer, Moderna or Johnson & Johnson) for your booster shot.
 Boosters from Pfizer and Moderna are preferred in most situations, the CDC says.
 People 12-17 years old can only get the Pfizer booster at this time.